nico-klein/jetson-nano/README.md

 * sample images for image recognition

 ## folder utils
-libs to use the hardware of the jetson nano
+libs to use the hardware of the jetson nano.
+I write my own because the already existing classes did not implement everything I need
 *  camera (up to 2 internal cameras.
 USB cam will be added later)
 *  PS5 gamepad
 *  motors
-I write my own because the already existing did not implement everything I need